Cross-Population Amplitude Coupling in High-Dimensional Oscillatory Neural Time Series: Results

-\Cref{fig:Omega_SSM} displays the LaDynS cross precision estimate $\hat\Omega_{12}$ fitted to one dataset simulated under the connectivity scenario depicted in \cref{fig:groundtruth_SSM}, with connection strength $\gamma=0.077$. \Cref{fig:p_SSM} shows the permutation bootstrap p-values in \cref{eq:p_prec} (with permutation bootstrap simulation size $B = 200$) for the entries of the desparsified cross-precision estimate $\tilde\Omega_{12}$.
+\Cref{fig:result_SSM}(c) displays the LaDynS cross precision estimate $\hat\Omega_{12}$ fitted to one dataset simulated under the connectivity scenario depicted in \Cref{fig:result_SSM}(a), with connection strength $\gamma=0.077$. \Cref{fig:result_SSM}(d) shows the permutation bootstrap p-values in \cref{eq:p_prec} (with permutation bootstrap simulation size $B = 200$) for the entries of the desparsified cross-precision estimate $\tilde\Omega_{12}$.
 Small p-values concentrate near the locations of true non-zero cross-precision entries and are otherwise scattered randomly.
-We then identified the significant connections by first applying the BH procedure with target FDR $5\%$ and next by applying the excursion test to all discovered clusters at significance level 5\% (\cref{sec:inference}).
-The significant clusters ($p < 0.005$) are plotted in \cref{fig:rej_SSM}.
-They match approximately the true clusters in \Cref{fig:groundtruth_SSM}, although they exhibit random variability, as we should expect.
-To average this random variability out, we estimated $\tilde{\Omega}_{12}$ for each of 60 simulated datasets, and plotted their average in \Cref{fig:Edspr_SSM}.
-The average LaDynS estimate is a close match to the true cross-precision matrix in \cref{fig:groundtruth_SSM}.
+We then identified the significant connections by first applying the BH procedure with target FDR $5\%$ and next by applying the excursion test at significance level 5\% to all discovered clusters (\cref{sec:inference}).
+The significant clusters are plotted in \Cref{fig:result_SSM}(e).
+They match approximately the true clusters in \Cref{fig:result_SSM}(a), although they exhibit random variability, as we should expect.
+To average this random variability out, we estimated $\tilde{\Omega}_{12}$ for each of 60 simulated datasets, and plotted their average in \Cref{fig:result_SSM}(b).
+The average LaDynS estimate is a close match to the true cross-precision matrix in \Cref{fig:result_SSM}(a).

+\Cref{fig:pR2_results_SSM} displays the estimated partial $R^2$ obtained from the locally stationary state-space model described in \cref{sec:local_granger_causality}.
+The pink shaded areas are pointwise 95th percentiles of the null partial $R^2$ distribution under the assumption of independence between the two time series.
+The estimated effects closely reflect the true lead-lag relationships specified in \cref{sec:simulation_from_SSM}.
+Specifically, the left panel shows that time series~$1$ exerts strong Granger causal influence on time series~$2$ during the first connectivity epoch around $80$ ms, and the right panel shows that time series~$2$ Granger causes time series~$1$ during the later connectivity epochs around $200$ and $400$ ms.